hallettj/hallettj.github.com/source/_posts/2017-01-03-flow-cookbook-react.markdown

 Complete working code is available at [https://github.com/hallettj/flow-cookbook-react](https://github.com/hallettj/flow-cookbook-react).
 Your next assignment is to clone that code and to add some features.
-Some ideas to try are to add links to original stories, or to display profile pages for posters and commenters.
+Some ideas to try are to add links to the original article for each story, or to display profile pages for posters and commenters.

 The example code here uses React's own state features to manage app state.
 That helps to keep this recipe self-contained.
-But in my opinion the best practice is to keep state in a third-party state-management framework, such as [Redux][].
+But in my opinion the best practice is to keep state in a third-party state-management framework such as [Redux][].
-For details on using Flow with Redux and [react-redux][], take a look at the next recipe, [Flow & Redux][].
+For details on using Flow with Redux and [react-redux][] take a look at the next recipe, [Flow & Redux][].

 ## Changes

 - *2017-01-07:* The hacker news client library is now on npm - updated references accordingly
-- *2017-11-21:* Updates for Flow v0.53.0
+- *2017-11-22:* Updates for Flow v0.53.0

 [functional and class components]: https://facebook.github.io/react/docs/components-and-props.html#functional-and-class-components